Anastomosis: Surgical

 Failure of an intestinal anastomosis with leakage of intestinal content in to the abdominal cavity is one of the most severe complications after bowel surgery.
 The severity of anastomotic leakage varies ranging from mild with minimal impact on the patient to severe and potentially fatal, with negative impact on both short- and long-term outcomes.
 The incidence has not changed in recent decades, despite improvement in surgical techniques, prehabilitation and perioperative care.
-Anastomotic leakage after rectal cancer surgery is higher and documented to occur in 9-11%, after colon resection the incidence of leakage is lower and about 6%.
-Systemic factors contributing to anastomotic failure include sepsis, anemia, diabetes mellitus, previous irradiation, malnutrition, steroid use, smoking, heavy alcohol consumption, obesity and certain disease conditions like Chron's disease.
+Anastomotic leakage after rectal cancer surgery is higher and documented to occur in 9–11%, after colon resection the incidence of leakage is lower and about 6%.
+Systemic factors contributing to anastomotic failure include sepsis, anemia, diabetes mellitus, previous irradiation, malnutrition, steroid use, smoking, heavy alcohol consumption, obesity and certain disease conditions like Crohn's disease.

 Signs of an anastomotic leak include fever, abdominal pain or peritonitis, leukocytosis and tachycardia or new-onset arrythmias.
-Anastomotic leakage is usually diagnosed 5-8 days post-surgery.
+Anastomotic leakage is usually diagnosed 5–8 days post-surgery.
 A CT scan with pneumoperitoneum and significant free fluid or inflammatory changes around the anastomosis are suggestive of an anastomotic failure.
 Depending on the magnitude of the defect and leak different treatments are indicated.
 A localized anastomotic leak without systemic sepsis or peritonitis can be managed with antibiotics and if possible, drainage of the abscess.
 Anastomotic leaks associated with peritonitis or systemic sepsis requires an operation with either revision of the anastomosis if feasible or fecal diversion proximally or at the site of the anastomosis with a stoma.

+The exact cause of anastomotic leakage remains unclear, but impaired blood supply at the anastomotic site and bacterial activity in the gut have been shown to be associated with its development.
+Gut microbiota, in particular, Enterococcus faecalis and Pseudomonas aeruginosa, has been shown to degrade collagen at the suture site due to high colleganase activity, therefore contributing to the pathogenesis of leakage.

+Patient-related factors, especially diabetes and visceral obesity, remain important independent predictors of anastomotic leakage.